 Students are expected to attend school the day of a game/activity (last school day of the week for weekend games/activities).
+Students must have no behavior infractions (ISS or OSS) on the day of the activity.
 We welcome all student supporters, but attendance is also important.
 Exemplary sportsmanship must be displayed at all times.
 Yellow -warning cards or Red -suspension cards may be issued for inappropriate conduct: yelling, use of foul or obscene language, disrespectful behavior, etc. When a student is on a Short Term Suspension (one to ten days Out of School Suspension) the student will not be allowed on school campus, school property, or allowed at any school functions and/or activities.
 If a student fails to comply they are deemed to have further disciplinary actions by the principal.